 marathon = 10000 m x 5 - 10 min

 100 km = marathon x 3 (for each minute the marathon time is faster than 3 hours, you should subtract one minute from the final 100 km time).

-The online running calculator from the McMillan Running pages is based on a similar numerical approach, but probably gives slightly too fast estimates of possible marathon times for slower runners.
-And the longest distance this calculator covers is the marathon.
+The old online running calculator (link to the archived version on the wayback machine) from the McMillan Running pages was based on a similar numerical approach, but probably gave slightly too fast estimates of possible marathon times for slower runners.
+And the longest distance this calculator covered was the marathon.